GaryLee/cmdlet/README.md

 code.
 The first string which starts with 'find' is a normal shell script.
 It is converted to *sh* pipe automatically and executed with system shell.
-The *readline* pipe can open files whose name passed from sh pipe. *match* pipe and *values* pipes work together to extract topic from file content.
+The *readline* pipe can open files whose name passed from sh pipe. *match* pipe and *values* pipe work together to extract topic from file content.

 Above example shows not only small code but also readability.
 It's really easy to understand the purpose of source code.